chito365/uk/_posts/1/4/2021-04-04-chris-brown.md

-Born Christopher Maurice Brown, his debut self-titled album went double-Platinum and his single &#8220;Run It!&#8221; reached #1 on the U.S. charts in 2004.
+Born Christopher Maurice Brown, his debut self-titled album went double-Platinum and his single &#8220;Run It!&#8221; reached number 1 on the U.S. charts in 2004.